AjaxVM/hiths-p4-pyweek6/trunk/game/README.txt

 Unnheulu/john -- Art, documenting
 Nihilocrat -- music

-Code and assets are all licensed under the GNU General Public License version 3, or any later version at the user's discretion.
-Please see GPLv3.txt for details.
+All game code and content licensed under the GPLv3, except:
+"Pieces-of-Eight.ttf" Font is from "http://www.dafont.com/pieces-of-eight.font".

+ 16

+ 	"Pieces of Eight.ttf" Font is from "http://www.dafont.com/pieces-of-eight.font".